 After the first two years, the flat extra drops off, and John’s annual premium payment decreases to $306 (approximately $26 per month).

 Pilots of civil air carriers of major airlines in the U.S. have the most favorable underwriting among pilots.
 The reason is that, even though these planes are more complex, these airlines must follow the strictest set of rules governed by the Federal Aviation Administration.
 Pilots of such aircraft have a fatal accident rate 35 times more favorable than all types of pleasure flying combined.

 Being approved for Preferred Plus as a commercial pilot is definitely not out of the question.

-Applying for Life Insurance as a Pilot
+Life Insurance for a Student Pilot

-No two life insurance companies underwrite exactly the same.
-While John Doe was offered Preferred with a flat extra for two years, another life insurance company may have wanted him to pay the flat extra for five years (a difference of $4,668).
+In the private aviation example, while John Doe was offered Preferred with a flat extra for two years, another life insurance company may have wanted him to pay the flat extra for five years (a difference of $4,668 annually).

-A benefit to working with Quotacy is that we are an independent broker, which means we have contracts with multiple life insurance companies.
-We have the ability to shop around to these different carriers in order to get you the best possible outcome.
-If you’re a pilot and ready to get life insurance, start by getting a free term life insurance quote today.
+A benefit to working with Quotacy is that we are an independent broker, which means we have contracts with many different top-rated life insurance companies.

 After you submit your online application, you’re assigned a dedicated agent who will review your application and ensure you’re matched with an insurer lenient with aviation.